-Josh Conrad is a Ph.D. student in Architecture under Dr. Michael Holleran and a historic preservation consultant and GIS Specialist with the firm HHM & Associates in Austin.
-His academic work focuses on developing new methods of automating and democratizing the historical survey through web-based GIS, large-scale data analysis and citizen participation techniques such as crowdsourcing.
+Josh Conrad is a doctoral student in the School of Architecture under Dr. Michael Holleran and a historic preservation consultant and GIS Data Analyst with HHM & Associates in Austin.
 He was the technical developer of the Austin Historical Survey Wiki, a collaboration between UT Austin's School of Architecture and School of Information, the City of Austin, and Preservation Austin to build an online historical survey database based on open-source GIS technology and capable of continuous updating by citizen and professional preservationists.
-He is also the founder and editor of the online architectural rendering database RNDRD (@rndrd).
+He is also the founder and editor of the online architectural drawings database RNDRD (@rndrd).

 - M.S.
 Historic Preservation, University of Texas at Austin, 2011